isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2021-05-10-Parliamentary-reply-by-Minister-Indranee-Rajah-on-marriage-and-parenthood-aspirations.md

 We are also holding a series of conversations from April to September this year on “Building A Singapore That is Made For Families”.
 These conversations will allow us to hear from Singaporeans, both men and women, directly and gain a deeper understanding of how they feel about marriage and parenthood and also whether and if so, how, sentiments may have changed following the pandemic.

 Marriage and parenthood are very personal decisions.
-The Government will work hard to listen to the concerns and priorities of young couples, and work with the community to build a Singapore that is Made for Families.?
+The Government will work hard to listen to the concerns and priorities of young couples, and work with the community to build a Singapore that is Made for Families.